-Biodiverse Sandalwood planting refers to the planting of sandalwood trees (Santalum spicatum) alongside other species of plants, creating a natural and biodiverse landscape.
+Biodiverse sandalwood planting refers to the planting of sandalwood trees (Santalum spicatum) alongside other native plant species to create a natural and biodiverse landscape.

 Prized for its aromatic oil and wood, Australian sandalwood once grew plentifully across Western Australia.
 In the 1840s, sandalwood was the state’s largest export earner, providing more than 30% of the total export income!

 Sandalwood is a long-lived, slow-growing hemiparasite that is native to semi-arid and arid areas in southern and western Australia.
 As it is a hemiparasite, this means it needs other trees to act as a host for it to grow.
 We plant sandalwood alongside native host species such as Acacia (wattles) and Allocasuarina (sheoaks) at a ratio of 30:70.